COdingaorg/GitHub-Search/README.md

 ## Usage

+Ensure you have Angular CLI installed in you machine.
+Clone this github repository, git ull to your local machine and code away. ng serve to load the project in your server.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.